yhggl/pose-model-source/README.md

-this version is not reliable
+this version is not fast